 What makes the FA Cup so exciting is the fact that it's a knockout tournament, featuring teams from all levels of competition.
 Entry is open to all professional English teams in the Premier League and Football League.
 Certain other clubs from the English football league system are also eligible.

 So, as the season progresses, you may see a small local team play one of the world's biggest and best, often with thrilling results.

-For sport and football fans alike, this is a London event that's not to be missed.
+For sports and football fans alike, this is a London event that's not to be missed.